gulmuhammad-sudo/Library-Management-System-in-java-language/README.md

 # Library Management System

-This Assignmat in java language with the GUI.
+This Assignmat is made in java language with the GUI.